A Vegetarian Diet - an alternative pathway to successful weight loss?

-This could have been because the vegetarian diet would naturally contain more fibre than the conventional diet.
+This could have been because the vegetarian diet would have naturally contained more fibre than the conventional diet.

-People eating the vegetarian diet felt they had more energy than those on the traditional diet.
+People eating the vegetarian diet felt they had more energy than those on the standard diet.

 Furthermore, they maintained the exercise regime better, probably due to these higher energy levels.

-At the end of the study, researchers measured the fat level and composition of the fat in the thigh area of subjects.
+At the end of the study, researchers measured the fat level and composition of the fat in the thigh area of subjects, using an MRI scan.

 However, those eating the vegetarian diet saw a greater reduction in the fat inside muscles (intramuscular).